 Follow the on-screen instructions and add the

 On Windows 8 and later, running setupcomplete.cmd is

 disabled if the default installed key for the edition is OEM

-The solution for this issue is to use (Non-Iot) Windows 10 Enterprise LTSC ISO and HWID method in preactivation will use Iot LTSC key to change the edition.
+The solution for this issue is to use (Non-Iot) Windows 10 Enterprise LTSC ISO, and the HWID method in preactivation will use Iot LTSC key to change the edition.

 ClipUp.exe file from this

-This file has digital signatures which can be verified.
-You can also get this file from official Windows Server 2016 x64 RTM ISO.
+This file has digital signatures that can be verified.
+You can also get this file from the official Windows Server 2016 x64 RTM ISO.